-The Devil And Daniel Johnston
+The Devil and Daniel Johnston

-Like many outsider musicians, Daniel Johnston’s work has a childlike quality to it, but it’s also saturated with darker themes that have earned him an extensive following from musicians as disparate at Pearl Jam, Bright Eyes and Yo La Tengo.
-Kurt Cobain was among his most fervent followers, and was famously photographed in a Daniel Johnston T-shirt.
-Tonight at 7 p.m., the Oriental Theatre hosts a free screening of a 2005 film about the cult performer, The Devil And Daniel Johnston, which explores Johnston’s music as well as his bipolar disorder.
-The documentary culminates in a touching reunion between Johnston and his long-estranged collaborator, Laurie.
+Like many outsider musicians, Daniel Johnston’s work has a childlike quality to it, but it’s also riff with darker themes that have intrigued performers for decadesartists as disparate at Pearl Jam, Bright Eyes and Okkervil River have all expressed their appreciation of him, and Kurt Cobain was infamously among his most fervent supporters.
+Tonight at 8 p.m., in advance of Johnston’s upcoming appearance at the venue, the Turner Hall Ballroom hosts a free screening of a 2005 film about the cult performer, The Devil And Daniel Johnston , which explores Johnston’s music and bipolar disorder, and culminates in a touching reunion with Johnston’s long-estranged collaborator, Laurie.

 ×